U.S. Visas

 Document Name: Sterbeurkunde

-Issuing Authority: Local registrar's office (Standesamt) where the death occurred.
-Some cities offer the online service on Bundesportal Verwaltung.bund.de/portal/EN/ueber.
+Issuing Authority: Local registrar's office (Standesamt) where the death occurred or online using the Bundesportal Verwaltung.bund.de/portal/EN/ueber.

 Special Seal(s) / Color / Format: There is no special formatting.